Will-ALVIDI/cppStartingKit/README.md

 The [`CCpp.tmLanguage`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.tmLanguage) file was coded with a very simple logic : a main behavior is establish then small chunks of code were added to improve functionnalities and avoid undesirable behaviors.

 For example the curly brackets were defined as `open.curly.bracket.ccpp` and `close.curly.bracket.ccpp`.
-Then `open.curly.bracket.block.ccpp` and `close.curly.bracket.block.ccpp` were added to override the first definition and define what we could call the curly brackets "block detection".
+Then `open.curly.bracket.block.ccpp` and `close.curly.bracket.block.ccpp` were added to override this first definition and define what we could call the curly brackets "block detection".
+After tests it seems that few exceptions appears and they are corrected by adding an additional code layer.

 ![C++ Starting Kit logic](https://github.com/kodLite/cppStartingKit/blob/master/screenshot/logic-ccpp-illustrated.jpg?raw=true)